Dissecting Transformers: A CLEAR Perspective towards Green AI: Methodology

 Concretely, for each component $c$ with cached input $a_c$, we measure the energy before and after $N$ consecutive executions:

 The per-execution energy can then be obtained by averaging the total measured energy:

 where $\varepsilon$ denotes the measurement noise.
-By increasing $N$, the duration of the aggregated workload extends to hundreds of milliseconds which is long enough for NVML’s power sensor to capture it while the noise term $\varepsilon/N$ diminishes proportionally, yielding significantly reliable per-component energy estimates.
-(Refer Algorithm \ref{alg:clear})

-We repeat the amplified measurement for $T$ trials with a brief pause between runs to let the sensor reset, taking Average and Standard Deviation across trials to further smooth out sensor noise and make the per-component energy estimate more reliable.
+By increasing $N$, the duration of the aggregated workload extends to hundreds of milliseconds such that execution time is larger than reading frequency of NVML’s power sensor while the noise term $\varepsilon/N$ diminishes proportionally, yielding significantly reliable per-component energy measurements \citep{Arafa_2020} as shown in \circLabelCYAN{c}.
+We repeat the amplified measurement for $T$ trials with a brief pause between runs to let the sensor reset, taking Average and Standard Deviation across trials to further smooth out sensor noise and make the per-component energy measurement more reliable.

-\subsection{Validation}
+\subsection{\circLabelGreen{3} Validation}